avm2108/intrepid-swe6733/README.md

      No blockers

  Alexis McNeil

-   What was done.
+   What was done
     - Finished up the wireframes
       - Pair programming with Milly
   What was done
      - Implement changes from the wireframes a
      - Set up the user profile.